-Smelling lilacs may instantly transport you to grandma’s bedroom window, where the breezes carried in the fragrance of the lilac tree outside.
-Others may have another experience like when they smell apple pie baking in the oven or perhaps the smell of freshly cut grass on a Saturday morning; whatever the scent, it may help bring in more happiness into your home, according to science.
-Let’s explore, what are 17 common smells that are said to make you happier at home.
+Smelling lilacs may instantly transport you to grandma’s bedroom window, where the breeze wafted in the fragrance of the lilac tree outside.
+Others may consider the whiff of baking apple pie such a warm and snug experience that they refrain from getting rid of cooking smells in their home.
+Or perhaps the aroma of freshly cut grass on a Saturday morning refreshes and soothes their spirit.
+Whatever the scent, it may help bring in more happiness into your home, according to science.
+Let’s explore the 17 common smells that are said to make you happier at home.

 It turns out, neuroscience has discovered that scent has the strongest connection to memory and emotion than the rest of the senses, as stated by Curiosity.
 This is because with scent, the sensory information collected goes straight to the brain’s olfactory bulb, which is directly linked to the regions responsible for memory and emotion.